Meriden, Waterbury and Connecticut River Railroad: Founding and construction

 The Meriden, Waterbury and Connecticut River Railroad began as the Meriden and Cromwell Railroad, which was chartered in 1871 but never built.
 Meriden's manufacturers desired a railroad connection independent of the New York, New Haven and Hartford Railroad (the New Haven)'s ex-Hartford and New Haven Railroad, which was Meriden's sole railroad line.
 Meriden's citizens and industries championed the new railroad as an answer to what they felt were excessive rates charged by the New Haven.
 In response, the New Haven offered a 25 percent reduction in its prices to Meriden shippers, but the offer came too late to stop construction.
 Meriden resident Horace C. Wilcox was instrumental in organizing funding for the railroad by soliciting pledges of stock and ultimately serving as president of the project committee tasked with bringing the railroad to completion.
 A route for the railroad was identified and agreed upon in 1892, but before construction began an improved route with a lower construction cost was selected in May 1883.

-The railroad began construction in September 1883, and ran into difficulties from both Connecticut's winter weather and swampy ground near a pond along the route.
+The railroad began construction in September 1883, and ran into difficulties from Connecticut's winter weather and swampy ground near a pond along the route.
 The railroad began normal train service on April 6, 1885, between its Meriden depot at Center Street and docks on the Connecticut River in Cromwell, where steamboats met trains.